2019 Top Family-Friendly Summer Attractions in Seattle

 The Pacific Science Center brings science to life.
 Award-winning, interactive programs reach more than 1.3 million people around the state each year—in their communities, classrooms and on their campus.

-Shop the most popular spring plants Chihuly Garden and Glass has to offer, enjoy special garden tours and kids can participate in the third annual ladybug release!
+Shop the most popular spring plants Chihuly Garden and Glass has to offer, and enjoy special garden tours.

 Seattle businessman Hal Griffith had envisioned a Ferris wheel in the city for nearly 30 years, but it wasn't until he realized he could build one on his own pier that his dream became a reality.
 The Seattle Great Wheel opened to the public on June 29, 2012 and has since become an icon of the city.
 The wheel is lit up each night with our white gondola lights, but on special occasions they have LED light shows on the wheel.